dojo/dojo.io/site/source/cookbook/routing/render-widget-url.md

 ## Procedure

-1. Add the necessary imports:
+1. Add the necessary imports in your `main` file:

 ```js
 import { ProjectorMixin } from '@dojo/widget-core/mixins/Projector';